Richfletch92/BWGM/README.md

   - Key design decisions include a clean layout, a consistent colour scheme and typography that adheres to accessibility guidelines (e.g., WCAG).
   - Considerations for users with disabilities include screen reader support and keyboard navigation.
 - **Design Changes**
   - Although I have followed my designs quite closely some changes have been made due to user feedback and technical issues.
-I had to move away from having the login and registration pages on modals due to having issues getting the forms to work.
+I changed the login and registration pages from modals due to having issues getting the forms to work.
 I plan to implement this in the future.
 - **Colour Scheme**

   ![Colour Scheme](readme/images/style/colour-scheme.png)
-  I followed [Plex's](https://www.plex.tv) theme as to maintain continuity from Plex to my website.
+  I followed [Plex's](https://www.plex.tv) colour scheme as to maintain continuity from Plex to my website.
-  - --jonquil: #f7c600ff;
+  - Jonquil: #f7c600ff;
-  - --black: #000000ff;
+  - Black: #000000ff;
-  - --eerie-black: #191919;
+  - Eerie-Black: #191919;
-  - --davys-gray: #505050;
+  - Davys-Gray: #505050;
-  - --battleship-gray: #919191;
+  - Battleship-Gray: #919191;
-  - --white-smoke: #f2f0f1;
+  - White-Smoke: #f2f0f1;
-  - --white: #ffffff;
+  - White: #ffffff;
 - **Fonts**

   ![Fonts](readme/images/style/fonts.png)
   I chose the font Atma for my Logo font and headings as a fun design/style to make my website more intriguing.
 I used Inter for its easy readability and sleek design.
-  - --logo-font: 'Atma', cursive;
+  - Logo-Font: 'Atma', cursive;
-  - --primary-font: 'Inter', sans-serif;
+  - Primary-Font: 'Inter', sans-serif;

 [Return to Contents](#table-of-contents)